atilika/kuromoji/README.md

 Building
 --------

-In order to build kuromoji from source, please do as follows:
+In order to build com.atilika.kuromoji.kuromoji from source, please do as follows:

 1. Provide Java with 512MB heap size